AdSegura/node-laravel-encryptor/README.md

     ✓ should fail cipher not valid Laravel Key
     ✓ should fail cipher not valid algorithm
     ✓ should fail decipher not valid data
+    ✓ should cipher and decipher multiple times
-    ✓ should decipher data at Laravel correctly (51ms) ✓ should decipher from Laravel correctly (60ms)
+    ✓ should decipher data at Laravel correctly (52ms) ✓ should decipher from Laravel correctly (51ms)

-  9 passing (137ms)
+  10 passing (128ms)

 ```